 I retired as Chief Curator in 2011.
 I joined the National Portrait Gallery in 1983 as 18th Century Curator, and before that worked at Leeds City Art Gallery and Temple Newsam House, and at the Iveagh Bequest, Kenwood, Marble Hill House and Ranger’s House.
 Exhibitions that I have organised include English Baroque Sketches (1974), Thomas Hudson: portrait painter and collector (1977), Handel: a celebration of his life and times (1985), The Art of the Picture Frame: Artists, Patrons and the Framing of Portraits in Britain (1996) and Icons and Idols: Commissioning Contemporary Portraits (2006).
 In a voluntary capacity, I was a member of various National Trust committees, 1969-2002.

-A new revised and expanded 3rd edition of British artists' suppliers, 1650-1950 went online in October 2011 and is updated at six-monthly intervals to reflect the latest research.
-A new revised and expanded 3rd edition of British picture framemakers, 1630-1950 went online in December 2012, now covering the period, 1610-1950, and is similarly updated.
-Two studies on Sir Thomas Lawrence went live in 2011, Thomas Lawrence and picture framing and Thomas Lawrence's studios and studio practice.
-And a study of standard canvas sizes in British painting, ‘Three-quarters, kit-cats and half-lengths’: British portrait painters and their canvas sizes, 1625-1850 was made available in April 2013.
+A new revised and expanded 2nd edition of British picture restorers, 1600-1950 went online in October 2014 and is updated at six-monthly intervals to reflect the latest research.
+A new revised and expanded 3rd edition of British picture framemakers, 1600-1950 went online in December 2012, now covering the period, 1600-1950, and is similarly updated.
+A study of standard canvas sizes in British painting, ‘Three-quarters, kit-cats and half-lengths’: British portrait painters and their canvas sizes, 1625-1850 was made available in April 2013.
+A chapter, ‘Picture Framing at Ham House in the Seventeenth Century’, was published in C. Rowell (ed.), Ham House: 400 Years of Collecting and Patronage, in 2013, and a separate guide, Picture frames at Ham House, was published in 2014 and is available at http://www.nationaltrust.org.uk/document-1355850583637/.